 - Build a Loyalty Program

 Even if a shopper has bought something, that doesn’t mean you’ll see her again.
 In the deafening noise of offers and content, it’s hard to connect with people again.
 So make sure a loyalty program is always front and center – with the perks front and center, too.

 - Match Your CRM with a Bigger Data Pool

-At Criteo, we believe there’s no such thing as ecommerce or retail anymore – it’s all commerce marketing.
-There are three stages to commerce marketing: acquire, convert, and re-engage.
+At Criteo, we believe there’s no such thing as ecommerce or retail anymore, and instead, it’s about reaching customers at each stage of the shopper journey to acquire, convert, and re-engage them.